Tracing Lines / Silent Cry

-Tracing Lines and Silent Cry are the double a-side singles from Feeder, and was released on 25 August 2008.
+"Tracing Lines" and "Silent Cry" are the double A-side singles from Feeder, and was released on 25 August 2008.

-Both songs, 'Tracing Lines' and 'Silent Cry' are taken from their sixth album, Silent Cry.
+Both songs, "Tracing Lines" and "Silent Cry" are from the band's sixth album, Silent Cry.
 The single was originally meant to be just "Tracing Lines", released on 11 August 2008 on CD and vinyl editions.
 However "Silent Cry" was later added along with the announcement that it would be a download-only single.
-Feeder's fans slated this due to being no physical release or any new material worth collecting.